Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: The Agent-Based Model:

 \section{The Agent-Based Model:}

 We consider a model describing an ensemble of $N$ identical interacting agents subject to multiplicative noise.
 For this model, the agents are coupled via a mean reverting force and a second-order phase transition exists at a critical temperature that can be calculated analytically~\cite{zagli2023dimension}[Eqn.
 A12].
-This transition appears as a bifurcation of the mean-field dynamics.
+This transition appears as a symmetric pitchfork bifurcation of the mean-field dynamics.
 The dynamics of each agent, $x_i$, are described by a stochastic differential equation (SDE) of the form

-where $\sigma$ is the bifurcation parameter, $\theta$ denotes the interaction strength, $\alpha$ is a parameter characterizing the amplitude of the multiplicative noise, $\nu$ corresponds to different mathematical prescriptions of the SDEs (It\^o, Stratonovich etc.) and, $\sigma_m$ is a rectifying parameter: when $\sigma_m \neq 0$ the phase-transition is pushed to higher values of $\sigma.$ The agents are coupled through $\bar{x}$, which denotes the center of mass of the system (equal to the first moment $M_1$).
+where $\sigma$ is the bifurcation parameter, $\theta$ denotes the interaction strength, $\alpha$ is a parameter characterizing the amplitude of the multiplicative noise, $\nu$ corresponds to different mathematical prescriptions of the SDEs (It\^o, Stratonovich, etc.) and, $\sigma_m$ is a rectifying parameter: when $\sigma_m \neq 0$ the phase-transition is pushed to higher values of $\sigma.$ The agents are coupled through $\bar{x}$, which denotes the center of mass of the system (equal to the first moment $M_1$).
 Furthermore, $dW_i, i=1 \dots N$ denotes independent Brownian motions.
 The values of the parameters were set to $\alpha = 1$, $\theta = 4$ , $\sigma_m = 0.8$, $\nu = \frac{1}{2}$, and $N = 12,000$ as in \cite{zagli2023dimension}.

-For this model, it was demonstrated in \cite{zagli2023dimension} that, away from the phase transition at $\sigma \cong 1.89$, the first moment, i.e., the order parameter of the system, is sufficient for an accurate description of the mean-field dynamics.
+For this model, it was demonstrated in \cite{zagli2023dimension} that, away from the phase transition at $\sigma \cong 1.890$, the first moment, i.e., the order parameter of the system, is sufficient for an accurate description of the mean-field dynamics.
 As we get closer to the phase transition/the bifurcation, more moments need to be taken into account in order to accurately locate the bifurcation.
-More specifically, it was shown, by means of numerical experiments, that at least a four-moment truncation is necessary in order to predict the bifurcation/phase transition accurately.
-In this work, by observing the eigenvalues of the Jacobian at the steady state (based on the moments equation proposed in \cite{zagli2023dimension}) we confirm that a clear separation of time scales prevails in the neighborhood of the bifurcation, and that the long-term dynamics live in a one-dimensional manifold.
+More specifically, it was numerically demonstrated that at least a four-moment truncation is necessary in order to accurately predict the bifurcation/phase transition.
+In this work, by observing the eigenvalues of the Jacobian at the steady state (based on the moments equation proposed in \cite{zagli2023dimension}), we confirm that a clear separation of time scales prevails in the neighborhood of the bifurcation, and that the long-term dynamics live on a one-dimensional manifold.
 Our goal here, discussed in the next section, is to find a data-driven parametrization of this one-dimensional manifold, and identify the dynamics on it.